abyss7/ninja-project/README.md

 Package for a comfortable work with C/C++ projects, generating Ninja files.

-Supportes:
+## Features:

-  * Proper code auto-complete, using Compilation Database and Clang
+  * Proper source code completion, using Compilation Database and Clang
   * Multiple build paths (Debug, Release, ...)

-Many more features are planned - to make an Atom Editor a "full-metal" C++ IDE.
+Many more features are planned - to make an Atom Editor a "full-metal" C++ IDE:

+  * Real-time compilation and in-place diagnostics with help of PCH
+  * Code navigation, like go-to-declaration, find-usages, etc.
+  * Refactoring support